franckLdx/uploaderExpress/README.md

 In case of error the temporary file is deleted and nothing is copied in the upload dir.

+#### What's new
+1.0.1 comes with some new dependencies.
+It also includes some tests refactoring.

 #### Example

 ```javascript